freemansoft/NFRs/README.md

 Notes:
-1. This repository is also visible as https://freemansoft.github.io/NFRs/
+1. This repository is also visible as [NFR Github.io](https://freemansoft.github.io/NFRs/)
-1. You can see a wider version by navigating to the source page https://github.com/freemansoft/NFRs/blob/main/README.md
+2. You can see a wider version by navigating to the source page [GitHub README.md](https://github.com/freemansoft/NFRs/blob/main/README.md)

 # NFRs
 Non Functional Requirements are architecturally significant requrements because they impact the system architecture.
 Non functional requirements impact the system as a whole and are cross cutting across business features.